praying out loud

-Another passage which suggest to many that silent prayers are indeed sanctioned by scripture is a verse in ROMANS.
+Another passage which suggest to many that silent prayers are indeed sanctioned by scripture is a passage in ROMANS.

 It is popularly taught and thought that this verse is saying that our prayers are sometimes groans which cannot be uttered.
 Howbeit, that is not at all what the verse says.
 It says that the Spirit's intercession is what cannot be uttered, not our prayers.
-The error lies in the assumption that the spirit is our spirit, but Paul has already differentiated between the two spirits in verse 16.
+The error lies in the assumption that the spirit is our spirit, but Paul has already differentiated between the two spirits in a previous verse.

 Obviously Paul is writing of two different and distinct spirits.
 Thus, verse 26 is not speaking of our spirit praying within us with words that can't be uttered, but rather it explicitly states that it is the Spirit which is making intercession, with words that cannot be uttered.
 No doubt GOD's Spirit was leading and moving them in some specific way to pray for others.
 Paul sets the whole context early in the chapter.

-ROMANS 8:4-8 That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
-For they that are after the flesh do mind [phronema, purpose] the things of the flesh; but they that are after the Spirit the things of the Spirit.
+- ROMANS 8:4-8 That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
+For they that are after the flesh do mind [phronema, set their purpose on] the things of the flesh; but they that are after the Spirit the things of the Spirit.

 This entire section is a continuation of chapter seven where Paul had confessed his own failing to walk by the spirit when he was blindly persecuting the Christian believers (for further elaboration on this, see the Study, No Condemnation?).
-Now he writes the believers at Rome that this carnal mind, this carnal purpose is enmity against GOD.
+Now in the eighth chapter he writes that this carnal mind, this carnal purpose is enmity against GOD.